West Cornwall Railway: A scheme to connect Penzance and Truro

 Local interests promoted a scheme to extend the Hayle Railway at each end of its main line so as to link Penzance and Truro.
-They formed the West Cornwall Railway company, and their proposal was to lease the extensions to the Hayle Railway and to arrange for that company to work the whole line.
+They formed the West Cornwall Railway Company, and their proposal was to lease the extensions to the Hayle Railway and to arrange for that company to work the whole line.
 The atmospheric system was proposed for the Truro to Redruth section.
 (In this system, stationary engines create a partial vacuum in a pipe between the rails, and vehicle at the head of the train carries a piston, entered into the pipe, to achieve traction.)
 The scheme was estimated at £160,000.

 However a parliamentary bill in 1845 was defeated, chiefly because of concern about the delays and inconvenience due to two rope worked inclines on the main line, at Angarrack and Penponds.

-A second bill was promoted, receiving the Royal Assent on 3 August 1846, giving powers to purchase the Hayle Railway and construct deviations to eliminate the inclined planes, and to complete the route between Penzance and Truro.
+A second bill was promoted, with the West Cornwall Railway Act 1846 (9 & 10 Vict. c. cccxxxvi) receiving royal assent on 3 August 1846, giving powers to purchase the Hayle Railway and construct deviations to eliminate the inclined planes, and to complete the route between Penzance and Truro.
 The company's capital was to be £500,000 with borrowing powers of £165,000, and a head office in London.

 The line was to be broad gauge, "subject to the liability to lay additional rails of the gauge of any railway which might thereafter be constructed through Cornwall to Truro".
 The main line was to be from Carvedras in Truro (close to the present-day station), with branches to the Truro River and to Falmouth, and to Penryn and to St Ives.
 (In fact none of the branches was built, except to Newham on the Truro River, and the line never reached Carvedras.)